ElliLoes/liri-node-app/README.md

 ## What is it?

 Liri Bot is a Language Interpretation and Recognition Interface.
 It is a command line node application that takes in parameters, for example song or movie names and gives back a curated list of related data.
+You can view a demonstration of the app here:

 ## How is the app organized?